dubiousconst282/DistIL/README.md

 ```

 # Loop Vectorization
-Basic loop vectorizer which works on simple for loops, having no complex branches or instructions.
+Prototype loop vectorizer which works on simple for-loops, having no complex branches or instructions.
-It is an unstable prototype and not enabled by default, requires explicit opt-in via `[Optimize(TryVectorize = true)]`.
+It is not enabled by default and requires explicit opt-in via `[Optimize(TryVectorize = true)]`.

-The impact for [trivial cases](./tests/Benchmarks/AutoVecBenchs.cs) is considerable, sometimes yielding speed-ups ranging by orders of magnitude:
+The impact for [trivial cases](./tests/Benchmarks/AutoVecBenchs.cs) is considerable, and it can even exceed an order of magnitude:
 |          Method |         Toolchain |        Mean |       Error |      StdDev | Ratio | Code Size |
 |---------------- |------------------ |------------:|------------:|------------:|------:|----------:|
 |    CountLetters |          .NET 7.0 | 42,182.7 ns | 1,876.84 ns | 2,161.37 ns |  1.00 |     338 B |